Arsenic (As)

 Interpretation of raised urine arsenic results

 We recommend following guidance developed with input from the SAS Trace Element group and the National Poisons Information Service (NPIS) when considering what action to take in response to a raised arsenic result.
-The guidance can be found here.
+The full guidance can be found here.
 The following link from the guidance contains suggested action when a raised urine arsenic result is found in a non-occupationally exposed individual:

 Further Information